 • Past month marijuana use for ages 12 and older increased 58 percent and is 78 percent higher than the national average, currently ranked 4th in the nation.

 • Adult marijuana use increased 94 percent and is 96 percent higher than the national average, currently ranked 4th in the nation.

 • College age marijuana use increased 18 percent and is 48 percent higher than the national average, currently ranked 6th in the nation.

 • Youth marijuana use decreased 14 percent and is 40 percent higher than the national average, currently ranked 6th in the nation.

 Read the report for yourself.
 Click the link below:

 Young people are immersed in technology in ways previous generations could not have imagined.
 Common Sense Media has compiled this list of resources for parents seeking advice and information about how to help their children explore smartly and stay safe.

-Here are 6 easy ideas for integrating substance abuse prevention into your classroom:
+Here are 6 easy ideas for integrating substance misuse prevention into your classroom: